1,000+ Opportunities

 Save a search for “Office for Victims of Crime (OVC)” or related topics and get emailed when new opportunities appear.

-Search similar grants →Based on current listing details, eligibility includes: State and local governments, including the Illinois Criminal Justice Information Authority (ICJIA).
-Applicants should confirm final requirements in the official notice before submission.
+Search similar grants →According to the current listing, eligibility includes: State and local governments, including the Illinois Criminal Justice Information Authority (ICJIA).
+Confirm the full requirements in the official notice before applying.